We are run by a Board of Trustees, who have responsibility for the CIO and the building. All Trustees work on a voluntary basis.

 Saf Horrocks (Trustee)

-Saf is a stage and events manager with a BA (Hons) Drama.
-She has worked in the arts for over a decade, is trained in score reading, and is a member of the Equity Stage Management Committee, elected 2019.
-She moved to Levenshulme in 2018 and now has an allotment here too.
+Saf is a Stage and Events Manager and works in the Theatre and TV Industry having worked in the arts for over a decade.
+She is also a member of the Equity Stage Management Committee, elected 2019.
+Saf moved to Levenshulme in 2018 having been drawn to the sense of community and collaborative living within the district.

-She hopes to offer her experience in the arts to a centre which she sees as having the potential to be a cultural hub in the village.
-She would also like to encourage people from a similar background to herself to become more involved at Levenshulme Old Library, and to challenge people’s perceptions of the space.
+Saf hopes to offer her experience in the arts to a centre which she sees as having the potential to be a core cultural hub in the village.
+She would also like to encourage people from a similar background to herself to become more involved at Levenshulme Old Library and to challenge people’s perceptions of the space.

 Our youngest trustee, Sidra grew up Levenshulme and still lives here.